A blog of ideas and improvements for Tormach CNC mills.

 You can move your machine to position and quickly log that position to file.

-It'd be useful like if you had to write a drilling cycle program and didn't want to hande type a bunch of positions in.
+It'd be useful like if you had to write a drilling cycle program and didn't want to hand type a bunch of positions in.

 Uses the active WCS and supports G20 and G21.